 Cosmos are annuals, meaning they only live for one growing season.
 However, they self-seed readily, so you may find new plants popping up in your garden year after year.
 If you want to ensure a steady supply of cosmos flowers, sow new seeds indoors every few weeks from early spring until mid-summer.
 That way, you’ll always have fresh plants coming up as the old ones start to fade.

-The plant grows to be about two feet tall and does best in full sun.
+The plant grows to be about three feet tall and does best in full sun.
 The soil should be well-drained and fertilized regularly.
-Deadheading the flowers will encourage new growth. cosmos are annuals and will self-seed readily.
+Deadheading the flowers will encourage new growth.

 Why are my cosmos seedlings falling over?